xmlet/XsdAsm/README.md

 </p>
 <div align="justify">
     <br />
-    The <i>Attribute</i> and <i>Element</i> interfaces serve as a base to all attributes and elements that will be present in any given API, with <i>AbstractElement</i> as an abstract class from which the concrete elements will derive.
+    The <i>Attribute</i> and <i>Element</i> interfaces serve as a base to all attribute and element classes that will be generated in any generated DSL, with <i>AbstractElement</i> as an abstract class from which the concrete element classes will derive.
 This abstract class contains a list of attributes and elements present in the concrete element and other shared features from elements.
-    <i>BaseAttribute</i> serves as a base to every Attribute that validates their restrictions.
+    <i>BaseAttribute</i> serves as a base to every <i>Attribute</i> that validates their restrictions.
-    In the diagram the <i>Html</i> and <i>AttrManifestString</i> classes are shown as concrete implementations of <i>AbstractElement</i> and <i>BaseAttribute</i>.
+    In the diagram the <i>Html</i> and <i>AttrManifestString</i> classes are shown as concrete implementations of
+    <i>AbstractElement</i> and <i>BaseAttribute</i>, respectively.
 </div>

 ### Concrete Usage

 <div align="justify">
-    XsdAsm provides a <i>XsdAsmMain</i> class that receives two arguments, the first one being the xsd file path and the second the name of the API to be generated.
-All the generated APIs are placed in the same base package, <i>org.xmlet</i>, the difference being the chosen API name, for example, if the api name is <i>htmlapi</i>, the resulting package name is <i>org.xmlet.htmlapi</i>.
+    XsdAsm provides a <i>XsdAsmMain</i> class that receives two arguments, the first one being the XSD file path and the second one is the name of the DSL to be generated.
+All the generated DSLs are placed in the same base package, <i>org.xmlet</i>, the difference being the chosen DSL name, for example, if the DSL name is <i>htmlapi</i>, the resulting package name is <i>org.xmlet.htmlapi</i>.
     <br />
     <br />